PuChen7/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
-This repository is used for implementing algorithms by using different programming languages.
+This repository is used for implementing and practicing algorithms and data structures.

 ## Data Structures
 This is a collection of data structures and algorithms which I learned in my academic life.